cponcej/awesome-tech/docs/index.md

 </div>

 <p align="center">
 Available for work.
 Currently fighting against the stigma of being unemployed.
-Looking for new opportunities based more on the quality of my work and less who I know.
+Looking for new opportunities across Europe based more on the quality of my work and less who I know.
 </p>

 [![available for hire](images/available-for-hire.png)](http://awesome-tech.readthedocs.org/about/)